RodeWayne/MeG-for-Knowledge-Editing/README.md

 # MeG-for-Knowledge-Editing
-Official code for the paper "Massive Editing for Large Language Models Based on Dynamic Weight Generation" (ICLR 2026)
+This is the Official code for the paper "Massive Editing for Large Language Models Based on Dynamic Weight Generation" (ICLR 2026)